gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet heard the captain's stubble rasp against the side of his helmet as he nodded.
 "We'll be fine.
-We're going to check out the structure I mentioned earlier.
+I'm going to check out the structure I mentioned earlier and see if I can figure out who fired up the beacon.
 I'll put the shuttle in auto-defense mode and take both Z-bots with me.
 Leung out."